 No one had put pressure on him to give up the leadership of the party in the province, he said, adding that "a good leader knows when to step down".

 He said he would avail himself for other leadership positions in the party.
-"With my knowledge and experience, I will be able to assist and guide the new leader."

 But DA members who spoke on condition of anonymity questioned his motives.